Key Information

 If you come to the class unable to log into the HPC cluster, you will not be able to follow in an effective manner.
 The instructor will not be able to give you access on a short notice.

 The Imperial HPC cluster is a central resource that covers a large part of the College’s scientific computing needs.
-You will learn how to set up a project and then proceed to deploying simple computations.
-Next, we will consider data parallelism that is especially useful if you find yourself processing a large number of files or repeating the same task many times over with varying inputs.
+You will learn how to set up a project and then deploy simple computations.
+Next, we will consider data parallelism, which is especially useful if you find yourself processing a large number of files or repeating the same task many times over with varying inputs.
 Finally, we will move onto the fundamentals of parallel computing and demonstrate how to deploy parallel programs on the resource.
-The class is entirely hands-on, you will follow the instructor and will have time for independent exercises.
+The class is entirely hands-on, you will follow the instructor and have time for independent exercises.

 Syllabus